 Dr. Kelley is an Assistant Professor at the School of International Service.
 He received his PhD from the London School of Economics and Political Science in 2007.
 His dissertation titled "From Monologue to Dialogue: U.S. Public Diplomacy in the Post-9/11 Era," currently being revised into a book, delves into the recent history of American public diplomacy activities, offers empirically-based tools for interpreting these activities, and advocates new directions in strategy and organization.
 Prior to this, Dr. Kelley served as a Program Officer in the Office of Foreign Missions, U.S. Department of State, and also for several years as an intercultural business consultant to American and Japanese firms.
 His most recent publications include a contribution to The Routledge Handbook of Public Diplomacy (2008, edited by Nancy Snow and Philip M. Taylor), and articles in Orbis and The Hague Journal of Diplomacy.

 Dr. Sajjad is a Professorial Lecturer in the International Politics program.
-Prior to this, she served as adjunct faculty for Human Rights and for the Community of Scholars Program at AU.
 Until 2006, Dr. Sajjad worked as the Global Rights' Asia Program Associate in Afghanistan.
 She has also worked at the National Democratic Institute for International Affairs for the South Asia Division, as a research analyst for Survivors’ Rights International and as an independent consultant for the Afghanistan Research and Evaluation Unit (AREU) in Kabul.
-Her scholarly research and publications examine questions of human rights and conflict, transitional justice, the experience of women in war and peacebuilding, and civil society and post-conflict reconstruction.
+Her scholarly research and publications examine questions of human rights and conflict, transitional justice, the experience of women in war and peace-building, and civil society and post-conflict reconstruction.